plantphys/spectratrait/vignettes/ely_etal_ex2.md

 Spectra-trait PLSR example using leaf-level spectra and leaf nitrogen content (Narea, g/m2) data from eight different crop species growing in a glasshouse at Brookhaven National Laboratory.
+This example illustrates running the PLSR permutation by group
 ================
-Shawn P. Serbin, Julien Lamour, & Jeremiah Anderson
+Shawn P. Serbin, Julien Lamour, & Jeremiah Anderson 2022-03-14

 ### Overview